tingletech/xsltscroll/README.md

-I would have called this literate XSLT, but that is too close to a [claimed trademark](http://www.cranesoftwrights.com/ns/literate-xslt/index.htm) so it is just XML Scroll.
+I would have called this literate XSLT, but that is too close to a [claimed trademark](http://www.cranesoftwrights.com/ns/literate-xslt/index.htm) so it is just XSLT Scroll.

 ## Example